nachivpn/bufferedis/README.md

 bufferedis
 ==========

-An asynchronous write buffer for Redis using Jedis
+An asynchronous write buffer for Redis using Jedis client

+--> Under Construction